Pediatric Ehlers-Danlos syndrome (EDS or elastic skin)

 • Spondylodysplastic EDS (spEDS)

-What are the signs and symptoms of Pediatric Ehlers-Danlos Syndrome?
+What are the signs and symptoms of pediatric Ehlers-Danlos syndrome (EDS or elastic skin)?

 Symptoms vary based on the type of EDS.
-Please consider seeking an evaluation for your child if they have one or more of the following symptoms:
+Please consider seeking an evaluation for your child if they have one or more of these symptoms.

 • Fragile skin that heals slowly